 Benzodiazepines are a class of drugs that are very widely prescribed for their effectiveness in treating anxiety, insomnia and other conditions.
 They are well known for their sedative and relaxant effects.
 When used as prescribed, they cause few or no serious side effects.
 However benzodiazepine misuse can lead to tolerance, dependence and addiction.

 A Brief Overview of Benzodiazepines

-Benzodiazepine Abuse and Mood Disorders
+Benzodiazepines and Mood Disorders

-Treating Mood Disorders Caused by Benzodiazepines
+Treating Mood Disorders and Addiction